awsdocs/iam-user-guide/doc_source/reference_policies_condition-keys.md

 Use this key to compare the account ID of the resource making a service\-to\-service request with the account ID that you specify in the policy\.
 + **Availability** – This key is included in the request context only if accessing a resource triggers an AWS service to call another service on behalf of the resource owner\.
 The calling service must pass the resource ARN of the source to the called service\.
 This ARN includes the source account ID\.

-You can use this condition key to check that Amazon S3 is not being used as a [confused deputy](id_roles_create_for-user_externalid.md#confused-deputy)\.For example, when an Amazon S3 bucket update triggers an Amazon SNS topic post, the Amazon S3 service invokes the `sns:Publish` API operation\.
-The bucket is considered the source of the SNS request and the value of the key is the account ID from the bucket's ARN\.
+You can use this condition key to check that Amazon S3 is not being used as a [confused deputy](id_roles_create_for-user_externalid.md#confused-deputy)\.
+For example, when an Amazon S3 bucket update triggers an Amazon SNS topic post, the Amazon S3 service invokes the `sns:Publish` API operation\.
+The bucket is considered the source of the SNS request and the value of the key is the account ID associated with the bucket\.

 ## aws:SourceArn<a name="condition-keys-sourcearn"></a>